 The Cleveland Fed is learning more about a small sector of banks called regionals to help clarify regulatory expectations in the wake of the financial crisis.

-Of the approximately 6,300 banks across the country, just under 50 of them are considered regional.
+Of the approximately 6,300 banks across the country, just under 50 are considered regional.
 Individually, this type of bank doesn’t seem to pose any more of a threat to financial stability than does a local grocery store.
 But there is strength in numbers, and failure in the aggregate could spell trouble.
 The financial crisis taught the Federal Reserve and other regulators many things, perhaps the most critical being that they had not focused enough on relationships and dependencies within the broad financial system.
-The focus was narrow, concentrated on individual banks, and the cost was a breakdown of financial stability.
+The focus had been narrow and concentrated on individual banks, and the cost was a breakdown of financial stability.

 So now, even innocuous-appearing institutions like regional banking organizations, or RBOs, get extra scrutiny.
 On this topic, the Cleveland Federal Reserve hosted a one-of-a-kind conference in October 2013 where regional bank executives and board members from across the country, industry and market specialists, and Federal Reserve officials talked about the role of RBOs in the financial marketplace.
 In a world where too-big-to-fail banks know they face stepped-up standards, and where community banks know they are excused from the most rigorous new rules, regional banks still face some uncertainty about how they will be supervised.
 That is why the Cleveland Fed is making the effort to better understand them a priority—so that regional banks can get clarity about their regulatory environment sooner rather than later.